lsst/citizen-science/tutorials/index.rst

 ..
 This section should provide a brief, top-level description of the page.

-This page includes description of the Citizen Science tutorials.
+This page includes description of the Citizen Science tutorial notebooks.
+Here we briefly describe the purpose of each notebook.
 The overall purpose of these tutorials is to guide Rubin scientists through the process of creating a Zooniverse project and retrieving the classifications.
-There are three notebooks:

-1. Introductory notebook - ``01_Introduction_to_Citsci_Pipeline.ipynb``
-2. Creating an image flipbook on Zooniverse - ``02_Send_Flipbook_Variable_Stars_Imaging.ipynb``
-3. How to download and aggregate Zooniverse user classifications - ``03_Aggregate_Classifications.ipynb``

 `Link to Github repo <https://github.com/lsst-epo/citizen-science-notebooks>`_

-Here we briefly describe the purpose of each notebook.

 ++++++++++++++++++++++++++++++++++++++
 Introduction to Rubin citizen science